trevorColby/VimSetup/README.md

 - vimCommands.md
 	- File containing the basics of vim and some slightly more advanced
 	- See macros: they are incredibly helpful
-- Note: Scripting is open to edits
+- Note: Scripting is very much in beta.
-	- when you pull the respository feel free to change
-	- Common edits: changing where/what things are stored or named